• Skip to primary navigation

 Dried fruit in a saucepan with the addition of milk and sherry.

-Add the milk, vanilla essence and sherry and bring the mixture to the boil, then turn the heat down to low.
+Add the milk, vanilla essence and sherry and bring the mixture to a boil, then turn the heat down to low.

 Chocolate melted into a pan of dried fruit.